 A talk that reads how-to-stay-secure-online guides as paranoid, speculative visions of an internet yet to come.
 Link.

 A short paper using hacks of Flappy Bird and Super Mario World to explore “haunting” as a media archaeological practice, one that exposes fault lines along the circulations of technological waste, supply chains, and resource extractions.
-Panel: “The Environmental and Human Costs of DH.”
+Link.

 Part of a deformance/panel with Kyle Bickoff, Setsuko Yokoyama, and Andy Yeh engaging 3D printing technologies across media archaeological and archival registers.
 My contribution uses smell as an entrypoint to explore movements of manufacturing and affect in plastics production.
-Panel: “Critical Unmaking.”
+Link.

 What can large-scale hackings of Internet of Things devices teach us about what we imagine our relationships with them to be, particularly when our desires for sociability clash with our need to be secure?
-Panel: “The Fiction of Neutral Tools.”
+Link.